 The flowers on mature trees are generally semi-double (having 10-20 petals), quite large, and often have a scent of almonds.

-Order now for delivery from week commencing 4th December where these items are showing as in stock.
+Order now for delivery from week commencing 24th February.

 Shirotae grows with a wide spreading habit, and the top of the tree is often flat.
 It looks particularly attractive when planted as a specimen tree, set apart from other trees, or against a backdrop of taller trees.
+For the best effect it needs plenty of space.

 Shirotae is a form of the Japanese mountain cherry Prunus serrulata, and arose in Japan in the early nineteenth century.

 Illustrative example of a pot-grown tree of this variety as supplied.
 Approximate girth: 6/8cm.
 We try to keep all pot-grown trees down to about 1.5m as supplied, but some may be larger.
 Trees should reach their mature height after about 10 or more years.
+We may also have 1-year bare-root trees of this variety - they are not shown here.

 We list more than 70 different flowering cherry trees.
 Choosing can be difficult!
 Our article explaining the different characteristics of flowering cherries might help narrow down the selection.